-Place the grinding wheel against the cutter with the edge of the metal guide parallel to the cutter's factory-ground angle, turn on the tool, and grind the cutter with sideways pressure to the count of four.
+Place the grinding wheel against the cutter with the edge of the metal guide parallel to the cutter’s factory-ground angle, turn on the tool, and grind the cutter with sideways pressure to the count of four.
 Sharpen every other cutter as you would by hand with a round file, then switch and do the opposite cutters.
-When you get used to sharpening with a rotary tool, you can leave it running as you move from cutter to cutter to make sharpening go even faster.
+When you get used to sharpening with a rotary tool as a chainsaw sharpener, you can leave it running as you move from cutter to cutter to make sharpening go even faster.
 The Dremel manual explains how to lower the depth-gauge fins with the grinding wheel.

 Filing depth gauges

 Check the height of the depth gauges with the filing guide each time you sharpen.
 When they protrude above the guide, file them flush with a flat file.

 Check the height of the depth-gauge fins in front of the cutters with the depth-gauge guide (Photo 5).
 The gauge rests on the cutters and a slotted ledge on each end straddles the depth-gauge fin.
 If the fin is higher than the ledge on the guide, file it lightly with the flat file.
 Don’t use extra muscle when filing the depth gauges, or you’ll file away some of the ledge on the guide and it won’t read accurately.

 If your saw pulls to the side when cutting, it’s because the cutters on that side are sharper than those on the other side.
 To keep your saw cutting in a straight line, be a fanatic about filing each cutter with the same number of strokes and the same amount of pressure.

 Cutters can be sharpened up to 10 times or more before the chain needs replacing.
 If your cutters are worn unevenly after a few sharpenings, a professional can regrind them to uniform shape.